bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ```

-Before we start using `bdk-rn` let's add some additional RN component imports, as well as import styles, button and image assets to create a basic layout to build our home screen
+Before we start using `bdk-rn` let's add some additional RN component imports, as well as import styles, a button and image assets to create a basic layout to build our home screen.

 ```jsx
 // screens/home.js